TheCandidStartup/TheCandidStartup.github.io/_drafts/evolution-multi-tenant-architecture.md

 Its a massive problem if a server dies.
 All users are out of action and their data is at risk.
 The solution was to make servers more reliable.
 They used higher end components and used redundancy at the hardware level.
 Error correcting memory, RAID disk arrays, redundant power supplies and network connections, hot swap capabilities.

 As well as the capital cost for a decent server, you also need skilled personnel to manage it.
-It needs to be monitored, failing components identified and replaced, software updates applied, periods of down time managed.
+The server needs to be monitored, failing components identified and replaced, software updates applied, periods of down time managed.

 There were increasing numbers of customers that didn't write their own software and had a server just to run a handful of critical applications (CRMs, ERPs, and other TLAs).
 If only there was some way they could access the applications without needing to know anything about servers.